 Security work can be a tough job.
 In addition to long hours on their feet and prolonged exposure to the elements, security workers often find themselves the targets of angry outbursts, various kinds of abuse and even outright assault.

-In this piece, we will attempt to simplify and better explain the definitions of ‘reasonable’ and ‘excessive’ force, as well as when the use of force is and isn’t appropriate.
+In this piece, we will attempt to simplify and better explain the definitions of ‘reasonable force’ and ‘excessive’ force, as well as self defence and when the use of force is and isn’t appropriate.

 How is ‘Reasonable Force’ Defined?

-Essentially, the term ‘reasonable force’ describes the amount of force necessary to protect yourself or your property from unlawful aggression or harm.
+Essentially, the term ‘reasonable force’ describes the amount of force necessary to protect yourself or your property from unlawful aggression, self defence or harm.
 Reasonable force is always proportional to the threat presented at the time and must never exceed this, lest it be termed ‘excessive force’.

 There is no specific definition of what does or does not constitute reasonable force.
 This is because UK law understands that each situation is different.
 If an armed intruder enters a person’s home, for example, it would be considered reasonable for the tenant wishing to defend him or herself to also arm themselves with some sort of weapon.
 Using a weapon against an aggressive, but unarmed, person on the other hand, would likely be seen as excessive.

-However, these definitions are open to interpretation, which can cause confusion.
+However, these definitions are open to interpretation interpretation to any reasonable person, which can cause confusion.

 The two main times wherein reasonable force is acceptable are: